Homosexuality in the New Testament: Arguments against a reference to homosexual behavior

-Arguments for a reference to homosexual behaviour
+Arguments for a reference to homosexual behavior

 Lexical evidence from Greek texts indicates the word was used to refer to the passive partner in a male homosexual act.
 For example, Malick (op cit) writes that a significant expression of this usage is found in a letter from Demophon, a wealthy Egyptian, to Ptolemaeus, a police official, concerning needed provisions for a coming festival.
 According to Ukleja, "a strong possible translation of both malakos (and arsenokoitēs) is the morally loose (effeminate) who allow themselves to be used homosexually and the person who is a practicing homosexual."
 Ukleja cites a number of classical Greek sources in support his assertion.

 The meaning of the word is not confined to male prostitutes.
 According to Malick (op cit), when malakos is employed in reference to sexual relationships of men with men, it is not a technical term for male call-boys in a pederastic setting.
 The term may mean effeminate with respect to boys or men who take the role of a woman in homosexual relationships.
 Nor is the meaning of the word confined to sexually exploited males.

 Standard Greek lexicons and dictionaries understand this word as a reference to the passive partner in a male homosexual act.
-Most scholars think it means someone wilfully engaged in homosexual relations.
+Most scholars think it means someone willfully engaged in homosexual relations.

 Some theologians have argued that, when read in historical context, the Jewish Platonist philosopher Philo of Alexandria used the term in reference to temple prostitution.
 (Note: In the New American Bible, there is a footnote which reads, "The Greek word translated as boy prostitutes may refer to catamites, i.e., boys or young men kept for purposes of prostitution, a practice not uncommon in the Greco-Roman world.
 In Greek mythology, this was the function of Ganymeade, the "cupbearer of the gods," whose Latin name was Cataminus.
 The term translated sodomites refers to adult males who indulged in homosexual practices with such boys.", esp. "...when Philo reads the Biblical laws against homosexuality, he interprets them as a reference to the expression of that act prevailing in his day - pederastry - in both secular form and in prostitution, especially as performed by the womanized malakos [...]
 Young boys were commonly forced to serve as homosexual prostitutes in the gates of idol temples.")

 According to Roy Ward, malakos was used to describe an item soft to the touch, such as a soft pillow or cloth.
-When used negatively, the term meant faint-hearted, lacking in self-control, weak or morally weak with no link to same-gender sexual behaviour.
+When used negatively, the term meant faint-hearted, lacking in self-control, weak or morally weak with no link to same-gender sexual behavior.